forfuture29/Udacity_DQN_Navigation/README.md

 The goal of this project is to solve the Banana Environment from Unity Engine with the tasks as follows:

-Task : Collect yellow banana as many as possible
+Goal : Collect yellow banana as many as possible

 State Sizes  : 37